Undergraduate Intern of the Year

 In describing her time at NASA, Rittman states, “From my internship at NASA’s Glenn Research Center, I learned professional skills in a collaborative and challenging environment, developing new interests and career goals, and went beyond what was expected of me to better both myself and the NASA organization as a whole.”

-The CCD has also selected a second place winner for the Intern of the Year Award, Ashley Dumaine, and a third place winner, Brandon Coe.
+The Center for Career Development has also selected a second place winner for the Intern of the Year Award, Ashley Dumaine, and a third place winner, Brandon Coe.

 Dumaine has been acknowledged for her work with Google as a software/site reliability engineering intern.
 Pursuing a Bachelor of Science in Engineering degree in Computer Science and Engineering, Dumaine is a senior, graduating in May 2016.
 Her internship consisted of completed several key components of the software meant to find poor performing tasks of a user within a cluster and transfer those tasks onto other available machines.